pooltogether/multichain-gov-proposal-spec/README.md

 # Backwards Compatibility

-This system is compatible with the original Compound Governor Timelock contract, which allows certain protocols to swap out the old Governor Alpha for this spec.
+This system is can be easily adapted to support the original Compound Governor Timelock contract, which protocols to swap out the old Governor Alpha for this spec.

 # Reference Implementation